roheen781/North-by-Northeast-Journeys-main/content/english/cycling/Cycle Tour of Assam.md

 ---
-title: "Cycle tour of Assam: The Brahmaputra explorer"
+title: "Cycle tour of Assam: The Brahmaputra explorer | 7 to 15 days"
 date: 2018-09-24T14:48:03+06:00
-description : "This Cycle Tour takes you around the Brahmaputra valley of Assam, the physical heart of Northeast India."
+description : "This Cycle Tour of Assam takes you along the Brahmaputra valley, the physical heart of Northeast India."
 bg_image: images/background/cycling/Assam-Cycle-Tour.jpg
 image : images/background/cycling/Cycling-tour-Assam.jpg
 live_demo :